Stochastic averaging for the non-autonomous mixed stochastic differential equations with locally Lipschitz coefficients: Acknowledgments

 \section{Acknowledgments}

-This work was partly supported by the National Natural Science Foundation of China under Grant No. 11772255, the Fundamental Research Funds for the Central Universities, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Project for Distinguished Young Scholars, the Shaanxi Provincial Key R\&D Program 2020KW-013 and 2019TD-010.
+This work was partly supported by the National Natural Science Foundation of China under Grant Nos.
+11772255 and 12072264, the National Key Research and Development Program of China under Grant No. 2018AAA0102201, the Fundamental Research Funds for the Central Universities, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Project for Distinguished Young Scholars, the Shaanxi Provincial Key R\&D Program 2020KW-013 and 2019TD-010.